Temps and termites are on the rise. Schedule your free inspection today.

 If someone is bitten, more than likely it will just cause a reddish bump.
 People who are especially sensitive to bee stings and other insect bites and stings may need to see a doctor to make sure they don’t have an allergic reaction to the house centipede bite, but most people should feel no effects at all.

-If you do not want to deal with house centipedes or are concerned about other pests around your home, contact us for a property inspection and evaluation from a Western Exterminator pest control specialist.
+If you do not want to deal with house centipedes or are concerned about other pests around your home, contact us for a property inspection and evaluation from a Western Exterminator pest control technician.

+To get rid of centipedes in your house, the key is to reduce moisture, seal entry points, and remove the pests they prey on.
 So, make sure that sweeps on doors are without holes and go all the way to the pavement.
 Ensure screens are fixed and that cracks in foundations are sealed.

 Too many centipedes!